-4. C21 CANADA
+4. C21CANADA

 The genesis of C21 Canada: Canadians for 21st Century Learning and Innovation is the shared belief of its members that public education in Canada must be transformed to position Canadians for success.
-The goal of C21 Canada is to witness an accelerated pace of 21st competencies, instructional practices, and digital resources and services being integrated into Canada's learning systems.
+The goal of C21 Canada is to support the accelerated and effective instructional integration of 21st century skills and competencies, teaching practices and learning technologies into Canada's education systems.